junxit/us-congress-bills-117/metadata.md

 - 2022-10-14 — Introduced in House
 - 2022-10-14 — Referred to the Committee on Energy and Commerce, and in addition to the Committee on the Judiciary, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2022-10-14 — Referred to the Committee on Energy and Commerce, and in addition to the Committee on the Judiciary, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2022-10-17 — Referred to the Subcommittee on Health.
+- 2022-12-21 — Passed/agreed to in House: Pursuant to the provisions of H. Res.
+1529, H. Res.
+1434 is considered passed House.
+- 2022-12-21 — Pursuant to the provisions of H. Res.
+1529, H. Res.
+1434 is considered passed House.